bthaman/noaa_precip/README.md

 4. Uses a sqlite database (precipddf.db).
 Don't need sqlite installed to execute the app, but will to manage the db, if necessary.

-5. Requires subdirectories \output and \qpehourly
+5. Requires subdirectories \output and \qpehourly to store .csv output and qpe downloads respectively

 <b>Analysis Modules</b>